By Llauren Hope. Last Updated 19th February 2021. Welcome to our guide on warehouse accident claims.

 - Witnesses – If there was anyone who witnessed your accident, make a note of their contact details so a witness statement may be obtained.
 Witness statements can prove invaluable when attempting to prove liability.

 - Receipts – Keep all receipts of any costs you have suffered as a result of your injury such as prescription costs, travelling costs etc.

-For an example, if a tradesman comes to the warehouse to service one of the forklift trucks and is injured whilst there, the occupier will be responsible for his / her injury.
+For example, if a tradesman comes to the warehouse to service one of the forklift trucks and is injured whilst there, the occupier will be responsible for their injury.
 If it is proven that the tradesman’s injury was due to neglecting the regulations set out in the Occupiers Liability Act 1957, then a warehouse accident claim may be brought against the occupier.